fklement/jitsi-cli/README.md

 ## General Informations

-I started to develop this CLI-Tool because I really love Jitsi and use it a lot in my daily life.
+I started to develop this CLI-Tool because I really love jitsi and use it a lot in my daily life.
 Since I mainly work with the terminal, I found it useful to start a jitsi-meet session quickly with one command.
 Feel free to add more useful things to this tool (e.g. more name generators).

 ## Release notes